segersniels/window/README.md

 </Window>
 ```

 However you can pass your own code to the `value` prop directly and control the language by passing the `language` prop.
+This will override any children passed.

 ```js
 <Window value='const foo = "bar";' language="javascript" />